XervoIO/process-monitor/README.md

 _Note: if a PID is not found, the resulting cpu and mem properties will be 0.0 for `cpu` and 0 for `mem`._

 ## Documentation
-Generated code documentation is available in the docs directory.
-This documentation is generated using `docco-husky` - to regenerate the documentation, run `$ docco-husky lib/*`.
+Generated code documentation is available [here](http://eventargs.com/docs/process-monitor/) and in the docs directory.
+This documentation is generated using
+`docco-husky` - to regenerate the documentation, run `$ docco-husky lib/*`.

 Currently the `monitor` function accepts the following configuration options: